Parent Guide

 PHA Inclement Weather Policy

 PHA will not penalize a player in any way for missing a game or practice due to bad weather.
+Each family must decide based on their own comfort level with the given situation.
 We encourage all of its members to be safe when deciding to drive to a game in inclement weather.

 PHA will play regularly scheduled games and practices unless:

-3. Any unforeseen condition occurs that could jeopardize ones safety.
-This decision will be made at the discretion of the PHA board.
+- Any unforeseen condition occurs that could jeopardize ones safety.
+This decision will be made at the PHA board's discretion.

-Decisions made to cancel will be broadcasted through the PHA email and PHA social media outlets.
+Decisions made to cancel will be broadcast through the PHA email and PHA social media outlets.